E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

+- prevent users from submitting a negative value
 - add a feature in settings where a user can change to what decimal point they want round off to in budget forms and in newTrans form
 - hyperlink (byID) and auto scroll to individual budget (input-area) based on current category selected in New Transaction select element (ADD TO FEATURES LIST)
 - make replits to preserve all the form related helper functions that handles zero's in forms